" Do not try to be anything but what you are, and to be that perfectly" ~ Sir Francis de Sales

 "To love what you do and feel that it matters - how could anything be more fun?"

-Actually on top of our work we do make time to have a little bit of fun!
-Here are the pictures to prove it!
 Yes, we squished all 21 of us in the 14 passenger van and drove across the city to a restaurant for Aubreigh's birthday.
 Good thing we are all very close friends- literally and figuratively.

 Paige was attempting to scare the shrimp before she ate it.
 I think the shrimp scared her more!